Apu-Emdad/LearningDocker/Readme.md

 ### Attach or Detach container

+**Attach Mode:**
+In attach mode, the container runs in the foreground, and your terminal is connected directly to the container’s input/output.
+You see live logs and can interact with it.
+Pressing `Ctrl+C` usually stops the container.

+**Detach Mode:**
+In detach mode, the container runs in the background.
+Your terminal is not connected to it, so you don’t see its output.
+The container keeps running until you manually stop it.
+Use `docker logs` or `docker attach` to view or interact later.

 - `docker run` runs the container in attached mode by default, to run in detached mode `docker run -d <image-name or image-id>`

 - `docker start` runs the container in detached mode by default, to run in attached mode `docker start -a <container-id or name>`